Android-for-Python/Android-for-Python-Users/README.md

 `Module not found error: No module named '_Socket'`

-Occurs with some VMs in response to `buildozer android deploy run`
+Occurs with some VMs (just Colab?) in response to `buildozer android deploy run`

 Because in most cases you can't `deploy run` from a VM because the VM can't see the physical USB port.